robmcmullen/omnivore/docs/overview.rst

 --------

-Peppy2 Framework
+Omnimon Framework
 ================

 Loading Files
 -------------

-To load a file, the URI of the desired file is passed to the :meth:`peppy2.framework.FrameworkApplication.load_file`, which tries to guess the MIME type of the file by loading the first part of the file (currently the first 1MB) using the :class:`peppy2.utils.file_guess.FileGuess` class, then passed to through the :class:`peppy2.file_type.driver.FileRecognizerDriver` using the :meth:`peppy2.file_type.driver.FileRecognizerDriver.recognizer` method which loops through all the known recognizers to find the best match.
+To load a file, the URI of the desired file is passed to the :meth:`omnimon.framework.FrameworkApplication.load_file`, which tries to guess the MIME type of the file by loading the first part of the file (currently the first 1MB) using the :class:`omnimon.utils.file_guess.FileGuess` class, then passed to through the :class:`omnimon.file_type.driver.FileRecognizerDriver` using the :meth:`omnimon.file_type.driver.FileRecognizerDriver.recognizer` method which loops through all the known recognizers to find the best match.
 (The recognizer service is described in more detail later.)
 The MIME type is stored in the FileGuess object, defaulting to ``application/octet-stream``